gvwilson/thirdbit/src/fiction/bear/index.md

 he doubted his father would be happy knowing that Noxy was staying at the garrison house.
 He wanted his brother to find out even less.
-The first time Noxy had written Thokmay a letter, Thokmin had run through the palace holding it in the air, crowing, "Thokmay has a sweetheart!
+The first time Noxy had written Thokmay a letter, Shobmay had run through the palace holding it in the air, crowing, "Thokmay has a sweetheart!
 Thokmay has a sweetheart!"
 The older prince had knocked over a potted lime tree and two elderly surveyors catching up with him, and had his riding privileges taken away for a week for blacking his eye.
-Thokmin had made a point of sneering at cloudherds ever since.
+Shobmay had made a point of sneering at cloudherds ever since.

 He sighed,
 trying to think about how to explain Scholar-Candidate Yangyal—no, *Consul* Yangyal—then